zdad24/zdad24/README.md

 👀 I'm currently looking for Summer 2026 Internhips

 ⚡️ Fun fact: I love going to the gym and playing basketall! 🏀

+(This README is a work in progress.
+Thank you for visitng my profile!)
 <!--
 **zdad24/zdad24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.